apollo

 FAQs

-Combimeg CFC Free Inhaler 120 MDI is used to treat and prevent respiratory disorders like asthma attacks and chronic obstructive pulmonary diseases (COPD).
 Combimeg CFC Free Inhaler 120 MDI consists of Salmeterol (bronchodilator) and Fluticasone (Fluticasone).
-Salmeterol relaxes the muscles in the airways and increases airflow to the lungs.
-Fluticasone acts by blocking prostaglandins' production (chemical messengers) that cause inflammation (swelling) of the airways.
+Salmeterol relaxes the muscles in the airways, increasing airflow to the lungs.
+Fluticasone acts by blocking the production of prostaglandins (chemical messengers) that cause inflammation (swelling) of the airways.

 Combimeg CFC Free Inhaler 120 MDI should be cautiously administered under the doctor's guidance in seizures since bronchodilators like Salmeterol can cause central nervous system stimulation that can lead to other adverse conditions.
 Please consult your doctor before using Combimeg CFC Free Inhaler 120 MDI if you have seizures.

 Combimeg CFC Free Inhaler 120 MDI contains bronchodilator (Fluticasone), which can cause a rise in blood glucose levels.
-Hence therapy with Combimeg CFC Free Inhaler 120 MDI is cautiously administered in patients with diabetes.
+Hence, therapy with Combimeg CFC Free Inhaler 120 MDI is cautiously administered in patients with diabetes.
 Please monitor your blood glucose levels regularly and inform your doctor so that the dose can be adjusted accordingly.

-Take the missed dose as soon as possible.
-However, if it is time for the next dose, skip the missed dose and go back to your regular dosing schedule.
+Take your missed dose as soon as you remember.
+However, if it is almost time for your next scheduled dose, skip the missed one and continue with your normal routine.
+Never double the dose to catch up.
+Talk to your doctor.

 Country of origin